-The General Psychiatry Residency Training Program at Palmetto Health USC is a four-year program, fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The General Psychiatry Residency Training Program at Prisma Health USC is a four-year program, fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 Resident physicians receive comprehensive training in adult psychiatry as well as clinical experiences and education in a variety of psychiatric subspecialties, primary care medicine and neurology.
 The program uses a multi-disciplinary approach to provide mental health services in the community, while simultaneously promoting academic excellence and research.
 Residents are trained in psychotherapeutic and psychopharmacological interventions and provide care in several medical systems throughout Columbia.
 Graduates are knowledgeable and confident in all areas of psychiatry, including patient care, research, teaching and systems development.

 Child and adolescent psychiatry addresses the biological, psychological, social and spiritual aspects of children and adolescents.
 Recognized by the American Board of Psychiatry and Neurology, our department consists of board-certified child and adolescent psychiatrists.
 We emphasize compassionate and comprehensive care of children, adolescents and their families.

 Our child and adolescent psychiatry faculty are skilled clinicians and educators.
 Our program focuses on gaining an understanding of normal development as a means of recognizing pathology.
 We are involved in the training of residents to understand the pathology that can affect children and adolescents and to develop treatment plans that incorporate psychopharmacology, psychotherapy and the utilization of community resources.

 Residents gain an understanding of the needs of children and adolescents in multiple settings, including:

 - school settings.

 - community settings.

 - as consultants in the children’s hospital.

 - in forensic settings such as DJJ.